ecs-org/ecs-appliance/README.md

 ## recover from failed state

-if the appliance.service enters fail state, it creates a file named "/run/appliance_failed", which you have to remove using `rm /run/appliance_failed` before running the service again using `sudo update-appliance.sh` or `systemctl start appliance.service`
+if the appliance.service enters fail state, it creates a file named "/run/appliance_failed".

+You have to remove this file using `rm /run/appliance_failed` before running the service again using `sudo update-appliance.sh` or `sudo systemctl start appliance.service`

 ## other usage